Iron Maiden discography

-The discography of Iron Maiden, an English heavy metal band founded in 1975 by bassist Steve Harris, includes seventeen studio albums, as well as numerous live albums, compilations, EPs, singles, video albums, music videos, and box sets.
-After several personnel changes, they released their self-titled debut album in 1980 with vocalist Paul Di'Anno, guitarists Dave Murray and Dennis Stratton, and drummer Clive Burr, quickly becoming one of the leading proponents of the new wave of British heavy metal movement.
+The discography of Iron Maiden, an English heavy metal band, consists of seventeen studio albums, as well as numerous live albums, compilations, EPs, singles, video albums, music videos, and box sets.
+After several personnel changes, they released their self-titled debut album in 1980 with vocalist Paul Di'Anno, guitarists Dave Murray and Dennis Stratton, bassist Steve Harris and drummer Clive Burr.
+The band quickly became one of the leading proponents of the new wave of British heavy metal movement.

 Guitarist Adrian Smith replaced Stratton, and Killers was released in 1981.
 Later that year, vocalist Bruce Dickinson replaced Paul Di'Anno, marking the beginning of a series of top-ten high-impact releases.
-They issued The Number of the Beast, becoming the band's first release to top the UK charts, and received a Platinum certification by the Recording Industry Association of America.
+The Number of the Beast, became the band's first release to top the UK charts, and received a Platinum certification by the Recording Industry Association of America.
 Drummer Nicko McBrain replaced Clive Burr, and the band released Piece of Mind in 1983, followed by Powerslave (1984).
 Iron Maiden broadened their sound with the use of guitar synthesisers in Somewhere in Time (1986).
 Their following concept album, Seventh Son of a Seventh Son, was released in 1988, and also topped the UK charts.

 The line-up remained unchanged until Adrian Smith left the band during the pre-production stage of their last Gold-certified album in the US, No Prayer for the Dying (1990); he was replaced by Janick Gers.
 Their next UK No. 1 album, Fear of the Dark, was released in 1992, after which Dickinson left the band in the following year.
 His replacement, Blaze Bayley, debuted in 1995 with The X Factor, an album that marked a decline in the band's career.
 The diminished fan interest in 1998 with Virtual XI prompted Bayley's departure.